TheLeCrafter/buw-app/README.md

 This is a German app made by TheLeCrafter for the Bundesumweltwettbewerb to show ways on how to prevent the use of plastic.

 ## Building
 Install the latest Dart and Flutter version and clone this repository.
+If you want to disable hot reload on the connected device add the ``--release`` flag to the command.

 ### For iOS
 Run ``flutter build ios --no-codesign``.
 The built file is found at <project_home>/build/ios/iphoneos/Runner.app

 ### For Android
 Run ``flutter build appbundle``.
 The built file is found at <project_home>/build/app/outputs/bundle/release/app-release.aab

+### For Android [APK]
+Run ``flutter build apk``.
+The built file is found at <project_home>/build/app/outputs/apk/release/app-release.apk